‘B SPARKY & PRACTICAL’ - Mercedes-Benz EQB Independent New Review (Ref:1542/12488)

 Driving Experience

-Still, you won't be choosing an EQB as an autobahn burner - and if you did, the 'burning' in question would primarily be through this model's rather restricted driving range, WLTP-rated for these two 4MATIC variants at a best of 253 miles - in a class where better versions of comparably priced rivals regularly deliver figures well over the 300 mile mark.
-Mercedes says it's developed an EQB variant capable of a 500km (310 mile) range, but that will only match (and in some cases still not equal) the current class standard.
+Still, you won't be choosing an EQB as an autobahn burner - and if you did, the 'burning' in question would primarily be through this model's rather restricted driving range - in a class where better versions of comparably priced rivals regularly deliver figures well over the 350 mile mark.
 Whatever variant of this model you choose, you'll find it easy to drive and particularly in its element around town, where you'll appreciate the light steering; and the compact 11.4-metre turning circle you might need for getting into those tight charging bays.

 Design and Build